hapifhir/org.hl7.fhir.core/README.md

 * org.fhir.fhir.validation: The FHIR Java validator (note: based on R5 internally, but validates all the above versions)
 * org.fhir.fhir.validation.cli: Holder project for releasing the FHIR validator as as single fat jar (will be removed in the future)

+This code is used in all HAPI servers and clients, and also is the HL7 maintained FHIR Validator.
+In addition, this is the core code for the HL7 maintained IG publisher and FHIR main build publisher.
+As such, this code is considered an authoritatively correct implementation of the core FHIR specification that it implements.

 ### CI/CD

 All integration and delivery done on Azure pipelines.
 Azure project can be viewed [here][Link-AzureProject].